JOURNAL ARTICLES

 (Sweden)

 Fear of the dark?
-Contrasting impacts of humans vs lynx on diel activity of roe deer across Europe.
+Contrasting impacts of humans vs lynx on diel activity of Roe deer across Europe.
 Bonnot NC, Couriot O, Berger A, Cagnacci F, Ciuti S, De Groeve J, Gehr B, Heurich M, Kjellander P, Kröschel M, Morellet N. Journal of Animal Ecology.
 2019 Dec

 (Europe)